Nigerian start-up tackles climate change with deep learning

 He said, “What we have developed is not an innovation.
 It is more of a smart application of existing technology in environmental and urban studies, specifically in tackling climate change in Nigeria.
 We are proposing a method of earth observation used by the world’s leading organizations in earth sciences and climate research like NASA, and most importantly, offering the skillset to execute it.”

-Bello noted that his team have worked tirelessly to make Deep Learning method of spatial change detection analysis applicable to high-resolution satellite and drone imageries of Nigerian locations.
+Bello noted that his team has worked tirelessly to make Deep Learning method of spatial change detection analysis applicable to high-resolution satellite and drone imageries of Nigerian locations.

 In 2021, former President Muhammadu Buhari signed the Climate Change Act which puts national programs and plans such as carbon taxing and carbon trading in place to achieve climate action goals.
 Other government initiatives include restoring land in northern states by planting tree seeds and seedlings; issuing green bonds to encourage private investment in climate-smart projects; introducing innovative technologies, such as fuel-efficient cookstoves, solar-powered health centers, and borehole pumps; conducting policy research and feasibility studies, such as an LPG framework to reduce reliance on wood and kerosene, and grid-connected solar power plants.